IPO candidate SeaWorld exploring private sale -sources

-The Orlando, Florida-based company, controlled by Blackstone Group LP, filed for an IPO in December but is now also in preliminary talks with other private equity firms about a potential sales process, the people said.
+The Orlando, Florida-based company, controlled by Blackstone Group LP (BX.N), filed for an IPO in December but is now also in preliminary talks with other private equity firms about a potential sales process, the people said.

 SeaWorld and Blackstone could not be immediately reached for comment.